 Woke up at 7:15 am and left the tent at 7:30 am and for the second day in a row was greeted by a spectacular sunrise.

 I spent the first few minutes taking in the morning scenery.
 The suns shining golden on the slopes and long shadows hiding the valleys.
-While I took in the surroundings and snapped photos Emily was busy packing up the tent.
+While I took in the surroundings and snapped photos Micah was busy packing up the tent.
 I did my part for the morning routine and boiled water for our coffee and retrieved our ration of Logan Bread for our breakfast.
 We have just about 110 g of Logan Bread for breakfast and it satisfies us for a good couple of hours before needing to snack.

 We get packed up and leave the campsite in under an hour.
 It is not a blistering pace but the initial part of the day is the easiest section of our trip.
 We will steadily loose 390 m of elevation over the next 15 km with only brief small uphill sections.
 Once we arrive at the base of Picketpost Mt the real fun begins as our plan was to hike 6 km and 595 m of elevation to our planned campsite on the top.